Viir/bots/guide/tribal-wars-2/farm-manager-tribal-wars-2-farmbot.md

 ## Configuration Settings

 All settings are optional; you only need them in case the defaults don't fit your use-case.
-You can adjust six settings:
+Following is a list of available settings:

 + `number-of-farm-cycles` : Number of farm cycles before the bot stops.
 The default is only one (`1`) cycle.
 + `break-duration` : Duration of breaks between farm cycles, in minutes.
 You can also specify a range like `60-120`.
 It will then pick a random value in this range.